tararoys/TarasBlog/articles/intro-to-fractals-making-an-angels-wing-in-chaotica.markdown

 Click on the red thing that looks like a pair of arrows coming out from a point.
 That thing is called a Pre-Affine Transform.

  Note: Some like to shorten it and call it a "Transform" because "Pre-Affine Transform" sounds long and scary.
 However, for the rest of the tutorial, its called by its full name: Pre-Affine Transform.
 Why?
-Because there are six different things in Chaotica labeled "Transform," and you won't get confused about which one is which.
+Because there are six different things in Chaotica labeled "Transform," and if you say "Pre-Affine," you won't get confused about which one is which.
 Don't worry about the scary-sounding name for now.

 Click on it.
 You should see two things.
 First, the Pre-Affine Transform is highlighted on the grid, like so: